tdilauro/Simplified-wiki/DRM-Device-Management.md

 ```

 If the link is not present, there is no expectation that the patron
-will be able to keep track of their device IDs.
+will be able to keep track of their device IDs for that DRM licensor.

-= The document type
+=The `vnd.librarysimplified/drm-device-id-list` media type

 The media type `vnd.librarysimplified/drm-device-id-list` is a
 newline-delimited text format similar to `text/uri-list`.
 Example: